Eslorex/Toggle-Variable-Visibility-in-Unity-Inspector/README.md

-# Toggle Variable Visibility for ANY script
+# Toggle Variable Visibility for ANY script in Inspector

 - Toggles Variables Visibility in Unity Inspector and works for ANY script in Unity.